themeselection/flyonui-docs/framework-integrations/flask.md

-# Set up FlyonUI with Flask using Tailwind CSS
+# Set up FlyonUI with Tailwind CSS Flask

 Integrate FlyonUI with Flask and Tailwind CSS to build a modern, responsive interface and simplify the design process for your project.